wp-plugins/rw-elephant-inventory-gallery/readme.txt

 == Changelog ==

+= 1.1 =
+* Added a wishlist which allows visitors to add items from inventory and submit their contact information.

 = 1.0 =
 * This is the first release of the R.W.
 Elephant Inventory Gallery

+== Upgrade Notice ==

+= 1.1 =
+New wishlist feature.
+Note: If you customized your templates, back them up before upgrading!
+Upgrading will overwrite templates!
+See Customizing Templates in readme.txt for details.

 == Customizing Templates ==